MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders should be able to get the job application report in either csv or html format.

 # In Progress

++ Jobseekers can save jobs onsite for later viewing.

 # Completed